Skip to content

 What you will learn

 This guide covers step 6 of the development process.
-You will learn how to create and run deployments for local services (testing) and minted services.
+You will learn the different types of service deployments offered by the framework.

 You must ensure that your machine satisfies the framework requirements, you have set up the framework, and you have a local registry populated with some default components.
 As a result you should have a Pipenv workspace folder with an initialized local registry (./packages) in it.

 1. Fetch the service.
-In the workspace folder, fetch the service from the local registry:
+In the workspace folder, fetch the service from the corresponding registry:

 autonomy packages lock